ITSLeeds/TDS/practicals/6-routing.md

 **Exercise** Examine these two new datasets `routes_drive` and `routes_transit` plot them on a map, what useful information do they contain what is missing?

-Finally, let’s join the routes to the original desire dataset.

 Note that some of the desire lines do not have a route.
 This is usually because the start or endpoint is too far from the road.